Sunday, 6 January 2013

 World religions - S. Deepak, 2010-12

-The rise of monotheistic thought
+The rise of monotheistic religious thought

-Building of praying places and offering prayers, gifts and sacrifices also gave rise to development of priest classes, with possibilities of conflict between followers of different gods, and between priests and others.
+Building of praying places and offering prayers, gifts and sacrifices also gave rise to development of priests-classes, with possibilities of conflict between followers of different gods, and between priests and others.
 For example there is the story of Ikhnaton, the "heretic king" in ancient Egypt, who revolted against the domination of priests of Amon and decided to pray to the Aton (sun god), is one such example of religious conflicts.

 In situations of conflict, religious reformers appeared in different parts of the world.
 Some of them proposed the vision of "one God", a supreme force that controlled life.
 The period around 500 BC to 500 AD was particularly fertile for these spiritual reformers, especially in two specific geographical areas of the world - the western part of middle-east and northern-part of Indian subcontinent.
 Those reformers were responsible for most of the religious ideas that dominate the world today.

-In the Indian subcontinent, apart from figures of Mahavira and Buddha, that led to philosophies of Jainism and Buddhism, there were many other philosophers whose ideas formed the Upanishads of Hinduism.
+The middle-east saw figures like Moses, Jesus and Mohammed, who expounded on ideas of the "one God".
+In the Indian subcontinent, apart from figures of Mahavira and Buddha, there were other philosophers whose ideas formed the Upanishads of Hinduism.
 These also tend towards ideas of monotheism, though in a different way from the monotheistic ideas that developed in the middle east.

-At the same time, all over the world there continue to be small or large groups of persons who believe in older religious ideas of early farmers and pastors, such as fire-worshipers (Zoroastrians), nature worshipers, believers of the spirit worlds.
+In all religious traditions, a cycle of periodic rise of new religious reformers started that continues till today.
+Sometimes, the reformers resulted in groups breaking off from the parent religions and becoming separate religions in their own right.
+At the same time, there continue to be small or large groups of persons who believe in older religious ideas of early farmers and pastors, such as fire-worshipers (Zoroastrians), nature worshipers, believers of the spirit worlds.

 World religions - S. Deepak, 2010-12